CMU-Perceptual-Computing-Lab/openpose/README.md

 OpenPose is a **library for real-time multi-person keypoint detection and multi-threading written in C++** using OpenCV and Caffe*, authored by [Gines Hidalgo](https://www.linkedin.com/in/gineshidalgo/), [Zhe Cao](http://www.andrew.cmu.edu/user/zhecao), [Tomas Simon](http://www.cs.cmu.edu/~tsimon/), [Shih-En Wei](https://scholar.google.com/citations?user=sFQD3k4AAAAJ&hl=en), [Hanbyul Joo](http://www.cs.cmu.edu/~hanbyulj/) and [Yaser Sheikh](http://www.cs.cmu.edu/~yaser/).

-* It uses Caffe, but the code is ready to be ported to other frameworks (e.g. Tensorflow or Torch).
+* It uses Caffe, but the code is ready to be ported to other frameworks (e.g., Tensorflow or Torch).
 If you implement any of those, please, make a pull request and we will add it!

 OpenPose is freely available for free non-commercial use, and may be redistributed under these conditions.
 Please, see the [license](LICENSE) for further details.
 Contact us for commercial purposes.